Activities & Organizations

-You can jump in to range of activities and organizations offered at CSU.
+You can jump into a range of activities and organizations offered at CSU.

 Athletes will enjoy the opportunity to sharpen their skills on one of our Defender Athletics teams, and everyone is encouraged to participate in our intramural sports programs.